About Sparrowhawk Native Plants

 We're a New Kind of Nursery

-Instead of a traditional brick-and-mortar nursery, we offer online sales of premium-quality native plants, with neighborhood pop-up events each fall and spring for picking up your order.
+Instead of a traditional brick-and-mortar nursery, we offer online sales of premium-quality native plants, with neighborhood pop-up events in Portland, Oregon and surrounding communities each fall and spring for picking up your order.
 Each pop-up is hosted in partnership with a different community organization that gets a percent of the proceeds.

 Through this innovative model, you're planting in the right seasons for our climate, scoring unbeatable prices, supporting insects and wildlife, all while giving back to your community!

 Each pop-up event is hosted by a different community organization.
 Each partner organization typically provides a location, publicity and volunteers to support the pop-up.
 Together, we work to bring you an organized, convenient pick-up experience.
 In return, the partner receives a portion of the proceeds (up to $5000).
 In 2021, we expect to give back over $25,000 to our community partners!
 To find out more about becoming a partner, check out our Community Partner Program page.

 At Sparrowhawk, we partner with licensed and accredited growers that share our passion for local ecology and for how the planet, and its plants, should be cared for.
 For fall 2021, our growers are; Champoeg Nursery, Seven Oaks Native Nursery, and Beaverlake Nursery.
 Seed packets are from Steele Acres.
 100% of our plants are neonicotinoid-free and about 70% are entirely organic.
 Over 90% of the plants sold are grown from seed.
 Additionally, we prioritize growers and species where the seed stock originated in the Willamette Valley, thereby supporting diversity of regional genomes.
 This year, through our sales, we expect to facilitate the addition of more than 50,000 native plants into YOUR gardens - providing essential support to insects, birds and wildlife thrive!